‘Friday Night Bites’ Competitive Fishing Lures High School Students

 For more information about the SAF, the Cyclone Anglers or to learn how to start a fishing program at your high school, pick up a copy of the 2013 Colorado Outdoors Fishing Guide.
 This issue features “Friday Night Bites,” a comprehensive look into the exciting world of high school competitive angling.

-Annual subscriptions and individual copies of Colorado Outdoors magazine may be purchased by calling: 1-800-417-8986.
+Annual subscriptions and back copies of Colorado Outdoors magazine may be purchased by calling: 1-800-417-8986.

 A complimentary copy of the 2013 Colorado Outdoors Fishing Guide is available to high school students at the Colorado Parks and Wildlife Denver office at: 6060 Broadway, Denver, CO 80216.